Skip to content

 Something cool would be being able to “export” the entries as HTML output, so you could read your diary like a blog, and even make it public.

-10. Olivier Lê Thanh says
+7. Olivier Lê Thanh

 Look very interesting.